 Also of interest is that Walnut Creek has more people living here who work in computers and math than 95% of the places in the US.

-The per capita income in Walnut Creek in 2010 was $51,998, which is wealthy relative to California and the nation.
-This equates to an annual income of $207,992 for a family of four.
-However, Walnut Creek contains both very wealthy and poor people as well.
+The per capita income in Walnut Creek in 2018 was $72,869, which is wealthy relative to California and the nation.
+This equates to an annual income of $291,476 for a family of four.

-Walnut Creek is a very ethnically-diverse city.
+Walnut Creek is an extremely ethnically-diverse city.
 The people who call Walnut Creek home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Walnut Creek residents report their race to be White, followed by Asian.
 Walnut Creek also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 10.13% of the city’s residents.
-Important ancestries of people in Walnut Creek include English, Irish, Italian, and European.
+People of Hispanic or Latino origin account for 10.07% of the city’s residents.
+Important ancestries of people in Walnut Creek include English, German, Irish, Italian, and Russian.

 The most common language spoken in Walnut Creek is English.
 Other important languages spoken here include Spanish and Chinese.